Nusaybin: Late Antiquity

 The School of Nisibis, founded at the introduction of Christianity into the city by ethnic Assyrians of the Assyrian Church of the East, was closed when the province was ceded to the Persians.
-Ephrem the Syrian, an Assyrian poet, commentator, preacher and defender of orthodoxy, joined the general exodus of Christians and re-established the school on more securely Roman soil at Edessa.
+Ephrem the Syrian, an Syriac Christian poet, commentator, preacher and defender of orthodoxy, joined the general exodus of Christians and re-established the school on more securely Roman soil at Edessa.
 In the fifth century, the school became a center of Nestorian Christianity, and was closed down by Archbishop Cyrus in 489.
 The expelled masters and pupils withdrew once more, back to Nisibis, under the care of Barsauma, who had been trained at Edessa, under the patronage of Narses, who established the statutes of the new school.
 Those that have been discovered and published belong to Osee, the successor of Barsauma in the See of Nisibis, and bear the date 496; they must be substantially the same as those of 489.
 In 590, they were again modified.
 The monastery school was under a superior called Rabban ("master"), a title also given to the instructors.
 The administration was confided to a major-domo, who was steward, prefect of discipline and librarian, but under the supervision of a council.
 Unlike the Jacobite schools, devoted chiefly to profane studies, the School of Nisibis was above all a school of theology.
 The two chief masters were the instructors in reading and in the interpretation of Holy Scripture, explained chiefly with the aid of Theodore of Mopsuestia.
 The free course of studies lasted three years, the students providing for their own support.
 During their sojourn at the university, masters and students led a monastic life under somewhat special conditions.
 The school had a tribunal and enjoyed the right of acquiring all sorts of property.
 Its rich library possessed a most beautiful collection of Nestorian works; from its remains Ebed-Jesus, Bishop of Nisibis in the 14th century, composed his celebrated catalogue of ecclesiastical writers.
 The disorders and dissensions, which arose in the sixth century in the school of Nisibis, favoured the development of its rivals, especially that of Seleucia; however, it did not really begin to decline until after the foundation of the School of Baghdad (832).
 Notable people associated with the school include its founder Narses; Abraham, his nephew and successor; Abraham of Kashgar, the restorer of monastic life; and Archbishop Elijah of Nisibis.